ghowland/sireus/docs/godoc.md

 ## type [ActionCommandResult](<https://github.com/ghowland/sireus/blob/main/code/appdata/bot_group_data.go#L46-L54>)

-When an Action is selected for execution by it's Final Score, the ActionCommand will execute and store this result
+When an Action is selected for execution by it's Final Score, the ActionCommand will execute and store this result.

 ```go
 type ActionCommandResult struct {